Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 \subsection{Analysis tools}

-In order to characterise a system consisting of active agents in a solvent, we compute both structural and dynamical features.
+In order to characterise our systems, we compute both structural and dynamical features.
 Concerning the active colloid, we first establish the velocity field of the solvent surrounding the swimmer to characterise the nature of each spherical squirmer (whether pusher, puller or neutral).
-Next, we study its dynamics by computing the mean square displacement, from the long time behaviour of which we could estimate the effective diffusion coefficient.
+Next, we study its dynamics by computing the mean square displacement, and estimate the effective diffusion coefficient from its long time behaviour.
+When dealing with the colloid in confinement we also analyze the orientation autocorrelation function (OACF) that supplies information about the reorientation time of the colloid.
 Concerning the active polymer, we first characterise how activity affects its structural features by computing the radius of gyration.
-Next, we study its dynamics by computing the mean square displacement of the center of mass, from the long time behaviour of which we could estimate the effective diffusion coefficient.
+Next, we study its dynamics by computing the mean square displacement of the center of mass and again estimate the effective diffusion coefficient from its long time behaviour.

 \textbf{Velocity fields.} For computing the solvent velocity fields around the colloid we run simulations of a fixed colloid in the center of the box pointing to the positive $x$-axis.
 Then, we perform a binning of the simulation box and average the velocities of the solvent particles inside each bin, finally we also take ensemble and time averages in the stationary state.
 The velocity fields shown in fig. \ref{fig:flow-fields_bulk} correspond to a slab that has the same height as the colloid ($D_\text{col}$).
 The arrows represent the $xy$-projection of the full 3D velocities.